 Cautionary statement regarding forward – looking statements

-This press release contains certain “forward-looking statements” within the meaning of the Private Securities Litigation Reform Act of 1995 with respect to our expectations and plans, strategy, management’s objectives and future performance, including statements relating to expected benefits associated with the transactions contemplated herein.
+This press release contains certain “forward-looking statements” within the meaning of the Private Securities Litigation Reform Act of 1995 with respect to our expectations and plans, strategy, management’s objectives, future performance, costs, revenues, earnings and other trend information, including statements relating to expected benefits associated with the transactions contemplated herein, expected capital expenditure requirements associated with the transaction, the effect of the transaction on our adjusted earnings per share, our expected realisation of cost and revenue synergies, and levels of broadband penetration in Italy and Spain in the near term..
 Forward-looking statements are sometimes, but not always, identified by their use of a date in the future or such words as “anticipates”, “aims”, “due”, “could”, “may”, “should”, “will”, “expects/expected”, “believes”, “intends”, “plans”, “targets”, “goal” or “estimates”.

 By their nature, forward-looking statements are inherently predictive, speculative and involve risk and uncertainty because they relate to events and depend on circumstances that will occur in the future.

 There are a number of factors that could cause actual results and developments to differ materially from those expressed or implied by these forward-looking statements.
 These factors include, but are not limited to: regulatory approvals that may require acceptance of conditions with potential adverse impacts; risk involving our ability to realise expected benefits associated with the transactions referred to herein; our ability successfully to integrate the operations of Tele2 Italy and Tele2 Spain with our own operations, the continued growth in the market for broadband services in Italy and Spain and general economic conditions in those regions.